Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Introduction

-We apply these models to Amazon's data for first-party\footnote{See, e.g, \url{https://feedvisor.com/university/amazon-1p-vs-3p/} for the definition of the terms, such as first-party and third-party.} apparel sales to estimate the hedonic prices.
-The resulting hedonic models have high predictive accuracy, with $R^2$ in the hold-out sample ranging from $80$ to $90\%$.
+We apply these models to Amazon's data for apparel sales to estimate hedonic prices.\footnote{Our data cover ``first party'' sales: those in which Amazon first buys the product from a trusted seller and then sells it directly to the consumer.} The resulting models have high predictive accuracy, with $R^2$ in the hold-out sample ranging from $80$ to $90\%$.
 Therefore, our approach can attribute up to $90\%$ of variation in price to variation in the product embeddings that encode the product attributes.
 We find this performance remarkable for two reasons:

 \begin{enumerate} \item The production of hedonic prices is completely automatic and scalable, without relying on any human-based feature extraction.